francois-berder/MotorController/README.md

 ### Known issues

   - Not connected pins of the PIC16F1825 are left floating, you might want to change the design of the PCB to connect them to ground
+  - Lack of resistor to limit current between pins RC1, RC3 and 4N35 optocouplers.
   - There are some issues with make dependencies.
 Hence, if you make any change to framework, first run ```make clean``` then ```make```.